Ruins in the Sacred Valley, Peru

 5. Machu Picchu

 It is most famous because it is so well preserved.
-My trip included a tour guide through this ancient city.
+My trip included a tour through this ancient city with an incredible guide.
 He knew so much about Machu Picchu!
 I wasn’t expecting to learn so much.
-Make sure you find a tour guide before entering!
-It is definitely worth it!
+Make sure you find a good tour guide before entering!

-Travel Tips for Peru, Cusco and the Sacred Valley
+Travel Tips for the Sacred Valley Inca Ruins

-If you plan to see the ruins throughout the Sacred Valley, be sure to purchase a tourist pass.
+If you plan to see several Sacred Valley Inca ruins, be sure to purchase a tourist pass.
 It includes admission to all of these ruins (except Machu Picchu) and includes museum and cathedral admissions as well!
-You can pick one up at the first ruin you visit.

-Also check what to pack for Machu Picchu
+Also Read: what to pack for Machu Picchu

 Peru is known by tourists mainly because of the ancient Incan city of Machu Picchu, high in the Andes mountains.
 However, this diverse South American country is also home to a section of Amazon rain forest and the region around Machu Picchu, including the Sacred Valley, Inca Trail and colonial city of Cusco, is rich in archaeological sites.